Geology and Geophysics

 The Academic Program

-Geology and Geophysics (GG) are important branches of the geosciences, that encompass the scientific study of Earth and other bodies in our Solar System.
-The scope of the geosciences is extremely broad and includes important ties to meteorology and oceanography.
+Geology and Geophysics (GG) are important branches of the geosciences that encompass the scientific study of Earth and other bodies in our Solar System.
+The scope of the geosciences is extremely broad and includes important ties to meteorology, oceanography, chemistry, biology, and physics.
 The Earth and other planets are highly dynamic; geoscientists study the history of changes on them and the causative processes.
 We explore both the surfaces and interiors of planets.
 These studies shed light on the origin and evolution of Earth, the other planets, and, indeed, the entire Solar System.
 Our interests in Earth and planetary sciences ranges from submarine volcanism to understanding our environment, from coastal erosion and sea level change to past oceanic, biotic, and climatic changes, from the origins of life to monitoring earthquakes of active volcanoes, and from the composition of meteorites and Mars to the distribution of petroleum and water resources.
 The geosciences offer a richness in variety and unrivaled opportunity for multidisciplinary research on problems of great intellectual and practical importance.

-The Department of Geology and Geophysics has much to offer students curious about humankind's place in nature.
+The Department of Geology and Geophysics has much to offer to students curious about humankind's place in nature.
 Undergraduate majors can look forward to expanding opportunities in the private and public sectors (e.g., the environment, hydrogeology).
 Such jobs offer incredible variety, the opportunity to work outdoors, and many opportunities for travel.
 Students with graduate degrees (both MS and PhD) can look forward to interesting research careers in industry, government, or in colleges and universities.
 The intellectual rewards of geoscience research are comparable to those infields as biomedical research, particle physics, and cosmology.
 Geosciences have many exciting frontiers and challenges, including learning to predict earthquakes and volcanic eruptions, discovering the history of Mars, understanding the forces that move the surface plates of Earth, unraveling the history of Earth's surficial processes both on land and in its ocean, and helping mankind live in a sustainable manner on Earth.

 At UH Manoa, the department offers outstanding programs of study at the graduate and undergraduate levels.
 The faculty is large (about 30 teaching and research faculty and about 53 additional graduate faculty) and diverse, so there are strong programs in all major subdisciplines.
 The geographic location in the midst of the Pacific Ocean and the rich geologic setting provide a natural focus for research programs in seismology, volcanology, marine geology and geophysics, planetary science, sedimentology, hydrogeology, geochemistry, paleoceanography, meteorites, and many other fields.
 The quality of the school's research vessels, submersibles, and analytical and computing facilities reflects its commitment to excellence in field studies, as well as in theoretical and modeling studies.
 The quality of the faculty, research facilities, and opportunities is difficult to match.